This page contains instructions for project maintainers about how our setup works, making releases, creating packages, etc.

 style_checks.yaml(Code lint and style checks)

-This is run on every commit to the master and Pull Request branches.
-It is also scheduled to run daily on the master branch.
+This is run on every commit to the main and Pull Request branches.
+It is also scheduled to run daily on the main branch.

 ci_tests.yaml(Tests on Linux/macOS/Windows)

-This is run on every commit to the master and Pull Request branches.
-It is also scheduled to run daily on the master branch.
-In draft Pull Requests, only two jobs on Linux (minimum NEP29 Python/NumPy versions and latest Python/NumPy versions) are triggered to save on Continuous Integration resources.
+This is run on every commit to the main and Pull Request branches.
+It is also scheduled to run regular tests daily and run full tests (including doctests) on Wednesday on the main branch.
+In draft Pull Requests, only two jobs on Linux are triggered to save on Continuous Integration resources:

 ci_docs.yml(Build documentation on Linux/macOS/Windows)

-This is run on every commit to the master and Pull Request branches.
+This is run on every commit to the main and Pull Request branches.
 In draft Pull Requests, only the job on Linux is triggered to save on Continuous Integration resources.

-On the master branch, the workflow also handles the documentation deployment:
+On the main branch, the workflow also handles the documentation deployment:

-Updating the development documentation by pushing the built HTML pages from the master branch onto the
+Updating the development documentation by pushing the built HTML pages from the main branch onto the

 devfolder of the gh-pages branch.